renartlabsicp/.github/profile/README.md

 ## What's next for ICLand

 Future steps entail:

-Launch the product in beta for projects to test Further customization for holder-specific roles Explore developing further tools that could take the shape of:
+- Launch the product in beta for projects to test
+- Further customization for holder-specific roles
-Twitter bot providing activity data;
+- Twitter bot providing activity data;
-Staking tools enabling holders to stake fungible and non-fungible tokens;
-Governance/polling platforms;